astriiddev/Ami-Sampler-VST/INSTALL.md

 1. Navigate to the Releases page on the Ami Sampler github repository at https://github.com/astriiddev/Ami-Sampler/releases
 2. Download AmiSampler_win_x86_64.7z and extract the contents
-3. Move ami.vst3 to your VST3 folder; typically
+3. Either run install.bat to move ami.vst to the standard VST3 directory
-   C:\Program Files\Common Files\VST3
-4. Move ami.exe to the folder of your choice
+   and create a Start Menu shortcut for ami.exe or manually do these.

 ═══════════════════╕
     ON MACOS:      │